By: Boxer Exteriors • May 12, 2025 • 11 min. read

 Identifying Hail Damage on Different Roofing Materials

 Identifying hail damage on various roofing materials requires an understanding of the specific signs and symptoms of damage unique to each type.
 For asphalt and composition shingles, factors such as granule loss, cracks, and exposed or fractured fiberglass mats are indicative of potential problems.
 Wood shingles, on the other hand, may exhibit sharp, brown splits with small dents, suggesting recent impacts.
-Metal roofs in Illinois are susceptible to dents and punctures, especially when made from lighter gauge materials.
-Awareness of these details is crucial for assessing the extent of damage and the urgency of repairs needed in this state.
+Metal roofs in Chicagoland are susceptible to dents and punctures, especially when made from lighter gauge materials.
+Awareness of these details is crucial for assessing the extent of damage and the urgency of repairs.

 Asphalt and Composition Shingles